𖥤

 TIL that there are these tadpoles from costa rica that have their intestines neatly coiled in the shape of a spiral. so cute.

-i guess that makes poliwag a biologically acurate tadpole lol
+i guess that makes poliwag a biologically accurate tadpole lol

 source: unknown